We Need to Measure Data Diversity in NLP -- Better and Broader: Why Measure Data Diversity?

-\paragraph*{Measuring data diversity can open up new research directions} One recent example is understanding the effect of models being continuously trained on generated text through the lens of data diversity \citep{guo-etal-2024-curious}.
-Moreover, systematic diversity measurement holds potential for predicting a model's task performance \citep{xia-etal-2020-predicting}, which would allow researchers to better select datasets that align with their use cases, or predict potential fairness issues.
+\paragraph*{Measuring data diversity can clarify its impact and help explain and predict model behavior} Current knowledge of data diversity in NLP is fragmented and coarse-grained, partly because it is often not measured or measured inconsistently across studies.
+Rigorous data diversity measurement could reveal which dimensions of data diversity most strongly impact model behavior (e.g., task performance, generation quality, robustness, fairness), and how its effects interact with dataset size and other properties.
+For example, \citet{guo-etal-2024-curious} study the effect of models being continuously trained on generated text through the lens of data diversity.
+Besides explaining model behavior, diversity measurements could also serve as predictive signals.
+For example, they could help predict a model's task performance \citep{xia-etal-2020-predicting}, enabling researchers to better select datasets that align with their use cases, or anticipate fairness issues.